luisaveiro/localhost-sonarqube/README.md

 $ sonarqube self-update
 ```

+The `self-update` command will also update SonarQube and SonarScanner Docker images to the latest version.

+**Please note:** when accessing SonarQube Dashboard and presented with SonarQube is under maintenance.
+You will need to go to [http://localhost:9000/setup](http://localhost:9000/setup) and follow the instructions.
+SonarQube will reanalyze your projects.

 #### <ins>Starting and Stopping SonarQube containers</ins>

 To start all of the Docker containers defined in ***Localhost SonarQube*** `docker-compose.yml` file, you should